mariuswalter/ViralDrive/README.md

 # ViralDrive
 Viral gene drive simulation

 This is a R program that perform simple simulations of a viral gene drive.
-See paper (once it is submitted).
+See paper (https://www.nature.com/articles/s41467-020-18678-0).
 This is really a work in progress, insuffiently commented i'm aware.
 So please ask questions and i'll do my best to help.

 In brief, the simulation works as follow.